 \subsubsection{Relation to almost-toric fibrations and infinite staircases}

-Semitoric integrable systems are a special case of so-called \emph{almost-toric fibrations (ATFs)}, as in Symmington~\cite{Sy2003}, and there is also a type of marked polygon associated to each ATF of a symplectic 4-manifold.
+Semitoric integrable systems are a special case of so-called \emph{almost-toric fibrations $($ATFs$)$}, as in Symmington~\cite{Sy2003}, and there is also a type of marked polygon associated to each ATF of a~symplectic 4-manifold.
 Roughly, the main difference between the polygons associated to ATFs and those associated to semitoric systems is that for an ATF the dotted lines (the ``cuts'') do not have to be parallel.
 Any ATF with parallel cuts (and in particular, any ATF with exactly one marked point) can be viewed as a semitoric system.

 Recently, ATFs have emerged as an important tool for computing capacities of certain 4-manifolds.
 The general idea is that the existence of certain triangles in the polygon associated to the ATF corresponds to balls symplectically embedded in the symplectic manifold which are in some sense compatible with the ATF (this is essentially the same as we have done in the present paper for the special case of semitoric systems).
 When trying to compute the maximum radius of a ball which can be embedded into $(M,\om)$, \emph{a priori} there is no reason to assume that it is compatible with a given ATF, but the balls obtained from ATFs at least give a lower bound on the maximum radius.
-This argument also works for embedding ellipsoids or polydisks instead of balls: ATFs can be used to find examples of symplectic embeddings which gives a lower bound on the maximum size which can be embedded.
+This argument also works for embedding ellipsoids or polydisks instead of balls: ATFs can be used to find examples of symplectic embeddings which gives a~lower bound on the maximum size which can be embedded.
 Equivalently, some authors use these techniques instead to obtain upper bounds on how much a given symplectic manifold has to be scaled by to admit a symplectic embedding of a certain fixed ball, ellipsoid, or polydisk.
 Typically, the strategy is to use a~sequence of different ATFs on the same symplectic manifold to obtain a~sequence of improving bounds, hopefully approaching the true value.